Replacement duplex lifts provide greater loading capacity, speed and energy efficiency.

 Reduced expenditure

-Lastly, the maintenance costs for the new lifts would be considerably reduced.
+Lastly, the maintenance costs for the new lifts are considerably reduced.